mclemente/compendium-browser/README.md

 Compendium Browser is faster and better-behaved; **it no longer loads all the compendia into memory on start-up** (which sometimes hung servers because of memory or CPU requirements).
 Instead, it filters and loads on-demand, as well as giving you a Module Setting to control how many rows are loaded at a time.

 [Patch Notes](https://raw.githubusercontent.com/League-of-Foundry-Developers/compendium-browser/master/Patchnotes.md)
+## v0.8:
+- Compatibility with Foundry V10
+- Added check for "Compendium Folders" module 'phantom' actors (#[CF_tempEntity]) to filter out of NPC list.
+- Fix to handle un-migrated compendiums (they get auto-excluded from the browser even if selected)
 ## v0.7:
 - Supports Foundry 0.8.x and Foundry 9
 - Faster searches using Foundry 0.8.x queries (thanks ZoltantheDM!)